Everyone loves waterfalls, even despite TLC’s advice to not go chasing them.

 11. Della Falls, Strathcona Park

 Last, but certainly not least, Della Falls holds the (arguable) title as Canada’s tallest waterfall.
-This one isn’t for the feint of heart: take a water taxi or canoe across Great Central Lake to access the trail head to the 15km hike to the base of the Falls.
-I highly recommend day hiking up to Love Lake from there to get an even better view.
+This one isn’t for the faint of heart: take a water taxi or canoe across Great Central Lake to access the trailhead to the 15km hike to the base of the Falls.
+We highly recommend day hiking up to Love Lake from there to get an even better view.